jeremytammik/tbc/a/1981_chatgpt_basics.md

 -->

-The evolution of machine learning models is nothing short of phenomenal.
+The evolution of machine learning models is phenomenal.
-With growing numbers of companies, labs, and institutions investing in this area, the advancements are only accelerating faster still.
+Advancement will accelerate faster still With growing numbers of companies, labs, and institutions investing in this area.
 The most remarkable achievement lately was the large language model GPT3 from OpenAI, launched in 2021.
-This year, OpenAI is set to release GPT4, an even larger and more advanced version.
+This year, OpenAI is set to release GPT4, a larger and more advanced version.

 The impact of this technology is unparalleled in the history of software.
-It rivals the introduction of computers themselves and may have an even more profound effect than the Internet, mobile computing, and graphical user interfaces.
+It rivals the introduction of computers themselves and may have an even more profound effect on our work and everyday life than the Internet, mobile computing, and graphical user interfaces.
 It will change the way we interact with computers, turning them into personal assistants, and alter the very meaning of creation.
-This technology will challenge us in ways we have never experienced before, disrupting entire industries and leaving legal frameworks struggling to keep up.
+This technology will challenge us in ways we have never experienced before, disrupting industries and leaving legal frameworks struggling to keep up.
 As a result, new economies will emerge, and others will fade.

 The driving force behind this innovation is a combination of Generative AI and Multi-Modal Learning.